 Applicants who do not enroll during the registration period may enroll in classes during the first two weeks of the full-term fall and spring semesters, using the "Change of Program" process described below.
-However, an instructor may refuse to admit a late registrant when the work missed cannot reasonably be made up, when the class is full, or when normal progress in the course would be impossible or unsafe.
+Keep in mind that an instructor may refuse to admit a late registrant when the work missed cannot reasonably be made up, when the class is full, or when normal progress in the course would be impossible or unsafe.